 Check with your ISP.
 Use the contact number from your internet bill or your ISP’s website to call your ISP and confirm if the call is genuine.

 In the future, when you receive calls like this, simply hang up.
+(Look for these telltale signs to confirm that you’re dealing with a scammer.)
 These people are criminals.
 They have a track record of abusive, threatening behavior.
 Getting involved is a waste of your time.

 Don’t fall into the trap of thinking that as long as you keep them on the phone, you’re saving someone else from being conned.
 Their enterprise is so successful that you’ll barely be making a dent.